PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the conditional late generic-transpose and QKV-bridge pair.
-The three diagnostic events construct one graph index instead of up to two groups.
-The existing QKV helper now has compatible mode flags: its two prior invocations retain prefix-plus-bridge behavior, while the new invocation forwards the runtime layout flag, disables the prefix, and always runs the bridge.
-The scope stays between raw shape-extract and split/Conv/Concat rewrites.
-The lowerer's registered-runner call characterization is now 134, down from 135.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the very-late Gather-axis, constant-fold/Cast, and flattened-normalization Pad sequence.
+Seven diagnostic events construct one graph index instead of up to three.
+The constant-fold/Cast helper now accepts an optional external scope: its earlier invocation retains internal ownership, while this later wrapper passes the Gather-owned scope through.
+The scope stays between raw unbound- input transpose repair and dynamic-Reshape resolution.
+The lowerer's registered-runner call characterization remains 134 because the optimization is runtime state reuse rather than another static call extraction.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.